-For height-monitoring service, operators beginning operations under the provisions of Part 91, appendix G, Section 9 (ADSB OUT equipped, no RVSM LOA) should notify NAARMO of their initial flight details by completing the email template via the link below.
-Operators may also complete recurrent monitoring by completing the ADSB OUT monitoring application (no AGHME overflight or GMU flight required).
+For height-monitoring service, operators beginning operations under the provisions of Part 91, appendix G, Section 9 (ADSB OUT equipped, no RVSM LOA) should notify NAARMO of their initial flight details by completing the form via the link below.

 No special aircraft equipment is required to complete a GMU flight.
 An approved FAA subcontractor carries a GPS unit onboard the aircraft.
 This equipment is independent of the aircraft equipment.
 The aircraft must be flown at any RVSM level for 30 minutes.
 Turns are acceptable but flight level changes are not.
 The monitoring flight can be accomplished with or without passengers.
 The technician can meet the aircraft at a convenient location for the operator.